Engin-Boot/pong-stage-Royarunimb12/Stage0/sequence-start.md

 ## One score

-The layers play according to the game rule module and hit the ball with the paddle.
+The players play according to the game rule module and hit the ball with the paddle.
 If the ball hits the wall then a point is scored.
 The player to reach the upper limit of points wins the game.